CIT Program FAQ

 What is included in Global Training?

-The CIT Global program is divided into four modules and includes monthly individual and group consultations with Dr. Forman.
+The CIT Global program is divided into four modules and includes 12 individual consultations with Dr. Forman.
 Upon completion of the program, students will receive certification as Certified Integral Therapists (Level 1, Practitioner level).

 The four modules of the program are: